kslaughter/opal/README.md

 Traditional ANN design is focused on prediction accuracy.
 Consider the example graph on the right, which plots design complexity (e.g., computational cost) versus prediction accuracy.
 After a lengthy optimization process, the black diamond is found: the design with the least error.
 However, computational cost is a concern in large ANN: e.g., every additional network layer adds delay, power consumption, and design cost.
 Often, cheaper solutions are available that sacrifice little or no accuracy; unfortunately, it is difficult to find these by hand.

 *OPAL* uses machine learning to find the best possible trade-offs for your machine learning problem, whether you're solving a new one, or simply trying to find a more efficient implementation, e.g., for a mobile platform.
 Rather than target the most accurate implementation, OPAL searches for the best trade-offs (or Pareto points, the red diamonds), allowing ANN designers to select the implementation that strikes the most appropriate balance between different design constraints.
-OPAL then generates the [theano](http://deeplearning.net/software/theano/) or [TensorFlow](https://www.tensorflow.org/) configuration file required to put your ANN into use.
+OPAL then generates the [TensorFlow](https://www.tensorflow.org/) configuration file required to put your ANN into use.

 *OPAL* is available for download as a compiled library (developed in python3) for educational and research purposes.
 Source code is available for educational and research purposes upon request at [opal@campus.mcgill.ca](mailto:opal@campus.mcgill.ca); for commercialization options, [contact us](mailto:opal@campus.mcgill.ca).